yii-starter-kit/yii2-starter-kit/README.md

 ```

 ### Initialization
-Initialise application by creating `*-local` config files
+Initialise application
 ```
 ./init // init.bat for windows
 ```
-Initialization tools will create config files where you can override settings specific for local machine.
+Initialization tools will create config (`*-local`) files where you can override settings specific for your local environment.
 **NOTE:** `environments/*-local` files are excluded from your git in `.gitignore`

 CONFIGURATION